ousatov-ua/dns/README.md

 #### 🔸 Hyper-threading

-* If you want HT disabled but you cannot disable it in BIOS, make sure that `nosmt` is present, e.g.:
+* If you want HT disabled but you cannot disable it in BIOS, make sure that `nosmt` is present in `/etc/default/grub`, e.g.:

   ```sh
   GRUB_CMDLINE_LINUX="nosmt"